pvm-77/task-manager-app/README.md

-Sure, here's an example README.md file for a task manager app built with Node.js:

-📋 Task Manager App
+# 📋 Task Manager App
 This is a simple CRUD (create, read, update, delete) web application built with Node.js and Handlebars.
 The app allows users to create, update, and delete tasks, and view a list of all tasks.

-🚀 Features
+## 🚀 Features
-Create new tasks with a title and description
+- Create new tasks with a title and description
-Update existing tasks with new title and/or description Delete tasks
+- Update existing tasks with new description
+- Delete tasks
-View a list of all tasks
+- View a list of all tasks

-📖 Documentation
+## 📖 Documentation

-Prerequisites
+### Prerequisites
 Before running the app, you will need to install the following dependencies:

 Node.js (v14 or higher)
 MongoDB

-Installation
+## Installation
 To install the app, follow these steps:

 Clone the repository: git clone https://github.com/your-username/task-manager-app.git Install dependencies: npm install
 Set up the database: npm run db-setup
 Start the app: npm start

-Usage
+## Usage
 To use the app, open a web browser and navigate to http://localhost:3000.
 You will see a list of all tasks.
 To create a new task, click the "Add Task" button and enter a title and description.
 To update or delete a task, click the corresponding buttons next to the task.

-API
+## API
 The app also provides a RESTful API for managing tasks.
 The API endpoints are:

 GET /api/tasks: Get a list of all tasks